lablup/backend.ai/docs/install/development-setup.rst

   - Ensure that you have the Python version specified in ``pants.toml`` on your ``PATH``.

+  - Depend on your Linux Distributions, the distribution's system pip is required.

+      * Ubuntu

+         * If you have no pip package, install ``python3-pip`` package.

+         $ sudo apt install python3-pip

+      * Fedora Core & CentOS

+         * If you have no pip package, install ``python3-pip`` package.

+         $ sudo dnf install python3-pip

 * `Docker <https://docs.docker.com/install/>`_

 * `Docker Compose <https://docs.docker.com/compose/install/>`_ (v2 required)